Spine decompositions and limit theorems for a class of critical superprocesses: Abstract

 \section{Abstract}

-In this paper we first establish a spine decomposition theorem and a 2-spine decomposition theorem for some critical superprocesses.
-These two kinds of decompositions are unified as a decomposition theorem for size-biased Poisson random measures.
-Then we use these decompositions to give probabilistic proofs of the asymptotic behavior of the survival probability and Yaglom's exponential limit law for some critical superprocesses.
+In this paper we first establish a decomposition theorem for size-biased Poisson random measures.
+As consequences of this decomposition theorem, we get a spine decomposition theorem and a 2-spine decomposition theorem for some critical superprocesses.
+Then we use these spine decomposition theorems to give probabilistic proofs of the asymptotic behavior of the survival probability and Yaglom's exponential limit law for critical superprocesses.

 \subjclass[2010]{60J80, 60F05} \keywords{ Critical superprocess, size-biased Poisson random measure, spine decomposition, 2-spine decomposition, asymptotic behavior of the survival probability, Yaglom's exponential limit law, martingale change of measure}